What is hybrid cloud? Is it better than on-premise or cloud software?

 Seasonal spikes

-A hybrid cloud solution benefits organizations with highly changeable workloads or recurring, but temporary, data processing spikes.
+A hybrid cloud solution benefits organizations with highly changeable workloads or recurring but temporary data processing spikes.
 These might include transactional order-entry systems that experience significant seasonal demand spikes—like pumpkin patches or theme park ticket sales windows.

 Disaster recovery